nmdwolf/nmdwolf.github.io/_posts/2023-06-30-TypeTheory.md

 <center>
     <img src = "{{site.baseurl}}/assets/figures/TypeTheory/IteratedIdentity.png" style = "width: 15%">
 </center>
 As in the <a href = "{% post_url 2023-05-17-PictorialBayes %}#HigherDimensions">section on higher dimensions</a> in the study of diagrammatic calculus, these higher diagrams induced by iterated identity types also indicate that we should pass from ordinary category theory to <i>$\infty$-category theory</i> (or, when including logic, <i>$\infty$-topos theory</i>).
 If the identities/equivalences are seen as morphisms between objects, higher identities can be seen as morphisms between morphisms (and so on).
 These are called <i>$n$-morphisms</i> in higher category theory.
 If all higher morphisms are equivalences, an <b>$(\infty,1)$-category</b> is obtained.
-The term 'topos' indicates that one can treat the objects in the category as some kind of generalized set.<br><br>
+The term 'topos' indicates that we can treat the objects in the category as some kind of generalized set.<br><br>

 For modern physics and geometry, some extra ingredients are required on top of mere sets:
 * Spaces of physical objects (particles, fields, ...),